delie/angular-shipping-demo/README.md

 Set-up:

 1. Clone the repo.
-2. Create a configuration file named 'app-config.json' and save it here: ./apps/angular-shipping-demo/public
+2. Create a configuration file named `app-config.json` and save to: ./apps/angular-shipping-demo/public/
-3. The file should contain the following data:
+3. Copy and paste the following into the file:

 ```
 {